Email Tutorial | Free Email Tutorials

 This comprehensive Outlook-reminders tutorial is divided in 5 sections: (all on this page)

-Add a reminder from the Outlook 2007 calendar
+Add a reminder from the calendar

 Open the calendar in Outlook 2007 The first way you can create a reminder in Outlook 2007 is simply to go to the calendar; the advantage of this approach is that you will automatically fill in the date of the reminder: by creating a reminder from any other place in Outlook (email, tasks, contacts...) you have to manually supply the date of the "appointment" (event and reminder).
 To switch from emails to calendar, either click on the Calendar button below your email folders, or press Ctrl+2 (pressing Ctrl+1 brings you back to your emails).
 Once the calendar has loaded, simply double-click on the day on which you would like to receive your reminder.
-Outlook will open an "Untitled - Event" window, prefilled with the appropriate date:
+Outlook will open an "Untitled - Event" window.

-Under Subject, type a label of some kind for your reminder: this is the text you will see in the reminder popup that Outlook launches, so make sure to type something meaningful, which will allow you to know whether to open and act on the reminder, or postpone it (or "snooze it", in Outlook terminology).
+Type a "Subject": this is the text you will see in the reminder popup that Outlook launches, so make sure to type something meaningful, which will allow you to know whether to open and act on the reminder, or postpone it (or "snooze it", in Outlook terminology).

 Configure the reminder's settings We explains how you can customize the default Outlook 2007 reminder settings later in this tutorial: for now, know that the reminder preselected is the default reminder.
 You can change its value for any new event.